Naperville Child Custody Attorney

 • Willingness to Encourage a Relationship with the Other Parent: The court assesses each parent's willingness to encourage and foster a positive relationship between the child and the other parent.

-THE CHILD CUSTODY PROCESS IN ILLINOIS
+THE CHILD CUSTODY PROCESS IN NAPERVILLE, ILLINOIS

 Having an idea of what the future process could look like will help alleviate some of the stress that comes with child custody cases.
 Although every case is unique and will require different things, there is a general outline for how the case will go.
 The steps are: